The Three Robbers

-The Three Robbers is a children's book by Tomi Ungerer.
-There was a 6-minute animated adaptation released in 1972 by Gene Deitch and an animated feature-film adaptation from 2007 directed by Hayo Freitag.
+The Three Robbers is a children's picture book written and illustrated by Tomi Ungerer and published in 1961.
+It has been adapted for animation twice: a 6-minute short directed by Gene Deitch, released in 1972 by Weston Woods Studios, and a feature-length film from 2007 directed by Hayo Freitag, which was translated to English and released as Trick or Treaters.